hcds-itu/hdilab-itu.github.io/_projects/2025-06-30-data-comics.md

 This data comic amplify the climate change in Greenland by telling the story of Arctic amplification; a phenomenon that makes temperature rises and climate changes in Greenland significantly more severe than elsewhere in the world.
 The comic targets Greenlandic high school students because they tend to view climate change as a distant problem affecting other parts of the world through devastating natural disasters, while seeing Greenland's rising temperatures as simply making their climate more pleasant.
 To explain climate change in Greenland in this data comic, we explore several natural scientific phenomena and how they work together to drive Arctic amplification.
 The story is set in Greenland, using predominantly photographs taken there.
 The photographs are derived from pexels.com.

-The narrative begins by contextualising Arctic amplification in comparison to global temperature trends (Rantanen et al., 2022).
+The narrative begins by contextualising Arctic amplification in comparison to global temperature trends [2].
 This includes a graph comparing Arctic temperature rises to global averages, followed by an illustration showing the degree of amplification in the Arctic versus elsewhere.
 The story then explains the natural phenomena causing Arctic amplification.
 Since the albedo effect is a primary driver of Arctic amplification, we begin by describing how this effect weakens and its consequences.
 The story continues with two other natural phenomena that further contribute to reducing the albedo.
 The story concludes by explaining how these natural phenomena reinforce each other, creating the dramatically higher climate changes and their consequences observed in Greenland.

 *Example image from data comic*